ithrive/ithrive.github.io/studio-pilates.md

 		<div class="row">
 			<div class="col-sm-6">
 				<h3 class="section_title">Health Fund Rebates</h3>
-				<p>Rebates for Pilates are available from some private health funds.
-Please note, I am not a physiotherapist and as such, some funds will require written reccommendation from your physiotherapist, GP or other registered health professsional in order to pay the rebate.
-Information specifc to your fund can be <a target="_blank" href="http://www.pilates.org.au/health-funds/">found online</a>.</p>
+				<p>Rebates for Pilates are available from some private health funds.</p>
+				<p>I am not a physiotherapist and as such, some funds will require written recommendation from your physiotherapist, GP or other registered health professional in order to pay the rebate.
+Information specific to your fund can be <a target="_blank" href="http://www.pilates.org.au/health-funds/">found online</a>.</p>
 			</div>
 		</div><!-- .col-sm-8 -->
 	</div><!-- .container -->